geetavin464/geetavin464.github.io/_posts/2015-03-29-design-patterns.md

   * You have multiple snippets like this in you code - `if human do this else do that`
   * You have an abstract class `Player`
   * Then you create subclasses `Human` and `AI` with details of implementation
-  * THe generic Player class contains Template methods which defer specific logic to subclasses
+  * The generic Player class contains Template methods which defer specific logic to subclasses

 * __Strategy__
   * Lets behavior to be selected at run-time